franzholz/div2007/README.md

 This library offers functions for TYPO3 extensions.
 It provides a modified t3lib_div of TYPO3 4.7.10 and backwards compatibility to TYPO3 6.2 and 4.5.
 It replaces most of the tslib_pibase methods.
 You find the migration classes for TYPO3 6.x, 7.x and 8.x inside of the extension migration_core.
+Sinve version 1.10.30 a middleware to store the request is provided for Ajax calls.
+This is required for Ajax calls under TYPO3 9.5.
+With this you can use the method FrontendUtility::getPageId() to get the current page id out of the speaking url of the routing enhancer.

 ## Requirements